SERHANT-ADX/sgpt-docs/docs/Pages/Profile page/ProfilePageProvider.md

 - `useFavoriteListings`: This custom hook is used to fetch the user's favorite listings based on their `UID`.

-- `useQuery`: This hook is from the `react-query` library and is used to fetch data asynchronously with caching and invalidation.
+- Other custom hooks such
+  as `useHandleDetailedListingItem`, `useGetImagesPresets`, `useGetChatThreads`, `useGetAllListings`, and `useGetGeneratedImages` are used to manage specific aspects of the profile page.

 ### Effects: